Skip to main content

 • Targets Node explicitly

-• Keeps node_modules
+• Keeps node_modules when the adapter expects runtime resolution

 • Preserves Node globals